ds58/Panilla/README.md

 - Additional "AttributeModifiers" on items (eg. Speed)
 - Unbreakable items
 - and more abusive NBT

+## Supported Platforms
+Currently Panilla supports:
+- Bukkit
+  - CraftBukkit* 1.8.8
+  - CraftBukkit* 1.12.x
+  - CraftBukkit* 1.13.x
+  - CraftBukkit* 1.14.x
+  - CraftBukkit* 1.15.x
+  - Glowstone 1.12.2 / 2018_9_0 (work in progress)

+  **CraftBukkit includes any CraftBukkit derivatives (Spigot, Paper, etc)*
+- Sponge
+  - Forge 1.12.2 (work in progress)

+If you would like support for a server platform or Minecraft version that is not listed, please make an issue on GitHub.

 ## Compiling
 In order for you to compile Panilla, you will need to use [BuildTools, by SpigotMC](https://www.spigotmc.org/wiki/buildtools), and build each version of CraftBukkit which is supported by Panilla.